Spectral proper orthogonal decomposition of rapid snapshot pairs sampled at sub-Nyquist intervals: Introduction

 In this paper, we propose an algorithm that leverages exact DMD to estimate SPOD for pairwise data.
 There have been related previous attempts to perform spectral analysis when time-resolved data is not available.~\citet{tu2014spectral} leveraged sparsity in the frequency domain to estimate the power spectrum and DFT modes of flow past a cylinder where the time between snapshots was randomly varied between a user-set range.
 This work showed the efficacy of random sampling as a way to beat the typical Nyquist criterion.~\citet{nekkanti2023gappy} developed gappy SPOD to estimate corrupted or missing regions of snapshots.
 At $20\%$ data loss, their method recovered 97\% of the missing regions.
 However, even one missing snapshot between pairs ($\tau=3\Delta t$) results in a 33\% loss of data, a case for which gappy SPOD has not been tested.
+There have also been several attempts to combine non-time resolved velocity data from a single PIV setup with time resolved pressure measurements to estimate time resolved quantities including full velocity fluctuation fields~\citep{lee2024superresolution} and SPOD modes~\citep{zhang2020spectral}.

 The rest of the paper is outlined as follows.
 In section \ref{sec:spod} and \ref{sec:DMD}, SPOD and DMD are formally introduced and discussed.
 Section \ref{sec:alg} proposes the pairwise SPOD algorithm and section \ref{sec:results} compares the results with that of standard SPOD.
 Finally, section \ref{sec:conclusion} has some final remarks and discusses future directions.